digipodium/dputils/readme.md

     - Returns data as a BeautifulSoup object

 2. extract_one:
+    - extract_one can be used to extract a data item as a dict from data in a given BeautifulSoup object
     - To import, use statement:
         ```python3
         from dputils.scrape import extract_one
         ```
-    - extract_one can be used to extract a data item as a dict from data in a given BeautifulSoup object
-    - sample call:
+    - usage:
         ```python3
         soup = get_webpage_data("https://en.wikipedia.org/wiki/Hurricane_Leslie_(2018)")